shadowfacts/ShadowMC/README.md

-# ShadowCore
+# ShadowAPI
-ShadowCore is a mod that contains various utilities used throughout my mods.
+ShadowAPI is a library for Minecraft Forge that provides utilites commonly used throughout my mods.